 Buy to open can be used for both calls and put.
 It indicates the transaction order where you establish a long or short position where the medium will be immediately debited from your account.

-Buy to close allows the investor to buy back the sold portfolio asset.
+Buy-to-close allows the investor to buy back the sold portfolio asset.

 There can be situations when you sell at higher rates and then buy at a lower price.

-The difference, mainly, exists in your position, if you are going long on your position or paying a net debit to open – a buy to open can be used.
+The difference mainly exists in your position; if you are going long on your position or paying a net debit to open – a buy-to-open can be used.
+Sell to close provides a common exit order because average investors go “long” with either a call or a put.